Advanced Finishing

 Paint, in general terms, is a solid pigment in a solvent solution.
 It is applied wet and either air-dries or is baked dry in an oven.
 As the paint dries, the solvents evaporate, releasing any VOC (volatile organic compounds) contained in the solvent, leaving a thin (less than 1mil) dry film of colored pigment and resin.

-How long does powder coating last in certain environments?
+How long can powder coating last in certain environments?

-How thick is the layer of powder coating?
+How thick is the layer of powder coating on top of the metal substrate?

 Average cold application to a flat plate would be 1-3mils or .001″ to .003″.
 Application to a warm part can result in 3-5 mils.
 Spray or fluid bed dip on a hot part can achieve 8-12 mils, and multiple coats, depending on the powder resin, can yield a thickness over 125 mils or 1/8 inch.